oc-soft/glrs/README.md

 ### Using xtask

-I learned that wasm-bindgen has to generate webassembly after build the wasm32-unknown-unknown target library.
+I learned that wasm-bindgen has to generate web-assembly after build the wasm32-unknown-unknown target library.
 I would like to run some commands after I ran `cargo build --target wasm32-unknown-unknown`.
 I found [this discussion](https://github.com/rust-lang/cargo/issues/545).
 I realized that I can not have post build script officially.
 In this discussion, [xtask suggention](https://github.com/matklad/cargo-xtask)